apache/ozhera/trace-etl/README.md

 + Future project for converting NGINX logs into trace and metrics.
 + Currently, only the extraction and conversion interface is implemented.

+## trace-etl-extensions

++ This is the extension module in trace-etl, allowing multiple implementations for corresponding interfaces.
+For example, extensions for MQ such as RocketMQ and Kafka, and extensions for storage like Doris and ES.
++ To learn how to write an extension, refer to: [trace-etl-extensions documentation](docs/extension/extension.md)